Vietnam.vn - Nền tảng quảng bá Việt Nam

 Talking to Dan Tri reporter, teacher Nguyen Huu Tam, Principal of Lam Hoa Commune Ethnic Minority Boarding Primary and Secondary School, said that the whole school currently has 40 teachers, nearly 300 students with 1 main school and 3 separate schools in the villages: Ke, Cao and Chuoi.

 According to Mr. Tam, over 70% of the school’s students are disadvantaged and are ethnic minority children.
-With the attention of all levels, authorities, and sponsoring organizations, over the years, the school’s facilities have become increasingly spacious.
+With the attention of all levels, authorities, and sponsoring organizations, over the years, the school’s facilities have become more and more spacious.

 In addition to teaching in class, Lam Hoa Primary and Secondary School for Ethnic Minorities regularly sends teachers to their homes to guide students in their studies.
-Parents are encouraged to pay attention to their children's studies and not let them skip class to follow adults into the forest or fields.
+They encourage parents to pay attention to their children's studies and not let them skip classes to follow adults to the forest or fields.

-"Education is becoming more and more effective, and our children are acquiring more knowledge.
-Thanks to literacy, the villages in Lam Hoa are changing and developing.
+"Education is increasingly improving, and local children are acquiring more knowledge.
+Thanks to literacy, the villages in Lam Hoa are changing and developing day by day.
 That is the greatest gift for us on November 20th," Mr. Tam said with a smile.

 Source: https://dantri.com.vn/giao-duc/nhung-mon-qua-dac-biet-cua-hoc-sinh-vung-cao-tang-thay-giao-dip-2011-20241118111831054.htm